tylerneylon/kkpuzzler/readme.md

       they haven't saved yet.
 I'm leaning toward auto-saving.
 - [ ] Update the save system to avoid overwriting files (unless we're sure the save is an udpate to the version on disk).
+- [ ] In clue editing, accept a/s/m/d keys for clue completion.

 I'm thinking about a puzzle-editing mode that has different controls from puzzle-solving mode.
 The bad part about that is that it's a more complex mental